Banu Bakr: Homelands

-Bakr's original lands were in Najd, in central Arabia, but most of the tribe's bedouin sections migrated northwards immediately before Islam, and settled in the area of Upper Mesopotamia, on the upper Euphrates.
-The region of Diyar Bakr, and later the city of Diyarbakır in southern Turkey, take their names from this tribe.
+Banu Bakr's original lands were in Najd, in central Arabia, but most of the tribe's bedouin sections migrated northwards before Islam after winning the Battle of Dhi Qar against the Sasanian Empire, and settled in the area of Upper Mesopotamia, on the upper Euphrates.
+Later on they pushed against the Persians eastward and managed to conquer the Tigris banks as well; where they gained a foothold of the whole Mesopotamia territory.
+It won't be long before they headed northwards and reached the Anatolian Valley and the Caucasus.
+That's where the region of Diyar Bakr, and later the city of Diyarbakır in southern Turkey take their names from; Banu Bakr.
+Old sources mentioned that their cattle grazed in Bakuriani during the warm summer seasons as well.